quantling/JudiLing.jl/docs/src/index.md

   ncol=n_features)
 ```

-After that, we make transformation matrices, but this time we only use training dataset and use these matrices to predict validation dataset.
+After that, we make the transformation matrices, but this time we only use training dataset.
+We use these transformation matrices to predict the validation dataset.
 ```
 G_train = JudiLing.make_transform_matrix(S_train, cue_obj_train.C)
 F_train = JudiLing.make_transform_matrix(cue_obj_train.C, S_train)